Dracula II: Ascension: Plot

 Uffizi catches up with Dracula, who taunts him with the knowledge that Elizabeth will simply die and Uffizi knows it.
-In his weakened state, Dracula is not quite a match physically for Uffizi.
-The priest manages to get a whip around Dracula's neck and begins the rite of absolution.
-Dracula then taunts Uffizi with images of Christ's betrayal and crucifixion, and insinuates that he turned Christ into a vampire.
-Elizabeth, now a vampire, attacks and wounds Uffizi.
-She leaves with Dracula, who lets Uffizi live because he knows he will follow and eventually find him.
+Dracula fights Uffizi, but his weakened state allows Uffizi to get the upper hand.
+The priest manages to subdue Dracula and begins the rite of absolution.
+Dracula then taunts Uffizi with visions of Christ's betrayal by him and crucifixion.
+Before Uffizi can finish him off, Elizabeth appears and wounds the priest.
+She leaves with Dracula, who lets Uffizi live knowing that he will continue to hunt him.